VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 author: Beatriz Bordadágua
 ---

-# Minilab 1: 1D rotating stellar models draft
+# Minilab 1: 1D rotating stellar models
 ## Introduction

-In the most simple case of a non-rotating single star the only forces acting on a mass element are pressure and gravity.
-The resulting spherical symmetry implies that the stellar structure equations depend only on one spatial coordinate (e.g., mass) and time.
+In the most simple case of a non-rotating single star, the only forces acting on a mass element are pressure and gravity.
+The resulting spherical symmetry implies that the stellar structure equations depend only on one spatial coordinate (mass or radius) and time.
-However, **rotation deforms the spherical symmetry** (i.e., the equatorial radius becomes larger than the polar radius) consequently affecting stellar surface parameters, abundances and even its course of evolution (see e.g., [Palacios 2013](https://doi.org/10.1051/eas/1362007)).
-You can guess that to properly account for all the effects associated with rotation we need a multi-dimensional approach to solve the stellar structure equations.
-Today, **we will compare our 1D MESA rotating models with 2D ESTER models** ([Mombarg et al, 2023;](https://doi.org/10.1051/0004-6361/202347454)[ 2024](https://doi.org/10.1051/0004-6361/202348466)).
+However, **rotation breaks the spherical symmetry** consequently affecting stellar surface parameters, abundances and even its course of evolution (see e.g. [Palacios 2013](https://doi.org/10.1051/eas/1362007)).
+To properly account for all the effects associated with rotation we need a multidimensional approach to solve the stellar structure equations.
+Today, **we will compute 1D MESA rotating models and compare them with 2D ESTER models** ([Mombarg et al, 2023;](https://doi.org/10.1051/0004-6361/202347454)[ 2024](https://doi.org/10.1051/0004-6361/202348466)).

-In the case with rotation, 1D stellar evolution codes, such as MESA, rely on the so-called shellular approximation to solve the stellar structure equations -- if the angular velocity is constant over isobars.
 MESA includes rotational effects by applying corrections to the equilibrium stellar structure equations to account for the effect of the centrifugal force and by solving two additional equations: the mixing of chemical elements and the angular momentum (AM) transport. **The latter determines the evolution of the angular velocity $(\Omega)$ with time which is what we will focus on this minilab 1.**

 The AM transport is mediated through diffusive and advective processes.
 In MESA, the AM transport is only included by diffusion using the following equation,